Chart Color Schemes

 The level of general health in Wattle Glen - Diamond Creek is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Wattle Glen - Diamond Creek shows superior health results, with both youth and elderly experiencing low prevalence of common ailments.
-Approximately 56% (~8,487 people) have private health cover, exceeding Greater Melbourne's 60.1%.
+Wattle Glen - Diamond Creek shows superior health outcomes for both young and elderly residents, with low prevalence of common health conditions.
+Approximately 56% (~8,487 people) have private health cover, compared to Greater Melbourne's 60.1%.

 Frequently Asked Questions - Health